Alyssa-Ann/Plotly_Bellybutton_Bacteria_Challenge/README.md

 ## Results

 Below is a snapshot of the dashboard created to display volunteer information.
 The homepage has a dropdown menu to choose the volunteer's ID number.
 When a number is chosen, the volunteer's demographic information will be displayed as well as a few charts to chose their belly button bacteria breakdown.
-The full interactive dashboard can be found at ****ADD GITHUB PAGE
+The full interactive dashboard can be found at https://alyssa-ann.github.io/Plotly_Bellybutton_Bacteria_Challenge/.

 ![Biodiversity_HomeScreen](https://user-images.githubusercontent.com/88064181/139515661-7010e293-21f2-40a0-9b5f-c03c28f4fa5a.png)